lundqvistr/manual_medfak_research_data/manual.md

   - Lack of documention of codes can make calculations or creation of new derived variables more or less impossible
   - Data structured in vizually appealing format - parts of data placed in different spots in the file, colored cells,... - is often difficult to process for statistical analysis
   - A database is often a changing entity.
 New data points might be added, others can be filtered out from analysis.
 New derived variables are created during the project.
 A structure which is well-defined in advance can make the subsequent work a lot smoother.
-  - Data stored in different file formats can make compilation of files difficult, and hinder exchange of data
+  - Data stored in unsuitable file formats can make compilation of files difficult, and hinder exchange of data
   - Dates can be stored in a number of formats, and the process to convert dates into a format that works in your software can be hard
   - Exchange of data between different software systems can be difficult
   - Data sets collected in more than one centre are often marred by inconsistencies in the formats used by the centres involved, making the compilation of data challenging